North Sails RESOURCES

 LOWER SHROUDS TENSION

 To find “base” for your lowers, put a mark on each lower shroud and each upper shroud that measures 4ft up from the deck on each shroud.
 Now pull the lower shroud towards the upper shroud just barely finger tight and measure the distance between the two marks.
 This measurement should be about 5 ½”.
-This technique gets you in the ball park, but the tension on the lowers need to be adjusted precisely under load while sailing.
+This technique gets you in the ballpark, but the tension on the lowers need to be adjusted precisely under load while sailing.
 For this reason we recommend putting turnbuckles on the lowers.
 In under 8 knots, your lowers should be set such that when you sight up the mast while sailing, you notice about ¼” of leeward “sag” at the spreaders.
-Once your crew is on the rail, you want to tension your lowers until the mast looks very straight when sighting up from the bottom.
+Once your crew is on the rail, you want to tension your lowers until the mast looks very straight with little to no leeward sag in the middle of the mast when sighting up from the bottom.
 As you go through the rig tune as the breeze comes up, adjust the lowers to maintain a straight mast.
 If you are over-powered and trying to execute a “bow down” mode in big breeze, you might tension the lowers enough to see about ¼” of mast “poke” (poking to windward) at the spreaders.
-The entire range of turns on the lowers should not be more than 3 full turns.

 Note: It is critical to not over tension the lower shrouds in heavy air.
 If the lower shrouds are too tight, it could contribute to inverting the mast while sailing downwind and causing breakage.
 The more tension you carry on the lowers, the more vang tension you should carry downwind.